PseudoNuke/Calculator/Multiply.md

   And I press "Multiply"
   And I type in "decimal number"
   And I press "equals"
-  Then I see the "Multiplcated number at most 10 decimal place" as the result
+  Then I see the "Multiplicated number at most 10 decimal place" as the result

 ### Scenario: Irrational value multiplication